tomerwei/pbd-crowd-sim/README.md

 If you want to compile the code with x64 support, you should disable the visualizer. <br/>
 -->

-After the code is compiled, to simulate a scenario go to the bin folder and run:</br>
+After the code is compiled, to simulate a scenario go to the top folder and run:</br>
 "./makecrowds" <br/>

 # TODO